 - Events centered on training

+If you already took the time to create your eLearning content, repurposing it through different channels is an effective content strategy.
 In doing this, you will help learners stay informed about important deadlines, so they can stay organized and continue completing courses.

 About Knowledge Anywhere